chemmedia/knowledgeworker-embedded-asset-api/README.md

 ### Prerequisites

-If you are starting from scratch, we highly recomment to fork one of our examples:
+If you are starting from scratch, we highly recommend to fork one of our examples:
 * [Example Medium Repository](https://github.com/chemmedia/knowledgeworker-embedded-asset-api-example)
 * [Example Question Repository](https://github.com/chemmedia/knowledgeworker-embedded-asset-api-question-example)